"Witton hit the stratospheric heights with sparkle"

 "Witton makes for a graceful central character, who has a natural chemistry with Elénore Pancrazi’s Prince which is particularly evident during their extended love duet and makes for a touching moment."

-A Concordia artist, Jennifer has enjoyed much competition success; most recently winning the 2019 By Voice Alone competition, the 2018 John Kerr English Song Award, 2017 Roderick Lakin Memorial Award and 2017 Grace Keagy Award.
-She has also received prizes at the Maggie Teyte Competition, North London Festival of Music, Emmy Destinn Awards, AOESS Awards, Hampshire Singing Competition and was delighted to be selected as a Britten-Pears Young Artist, studying French repertoire with Natalie Dessay, Laurent Naouri and Roger Vignoles.
+Jennifer has enjoyed much competition success; most recently winning the inaugural By Voice Alone competition, the John Kerr Award, the Roderick Lakin Memorial Award and the Grace Keagy Award.
+She has also received prizes at the Maggie Teyte Competition, North London Festival of Music, Emmy Destinn Awards and the AOESS Awards.

 Current engagements include debuting the role of Elle La Voix Humaine (Poulenc) at Edinburgh Festival and concerts of Poulenc Gloria Rossini Petite Messe Solennelle, Mendelssohn Elijah and Strauss Vier Letze Lieder.

 Please contact Jennifer for an up to date biography for concert programmes.

 Please do not copy and paste.
 Thank you.

 Jennifer as Micaëla for Longborough Festival Opera 2022.